Getting started with Google Merchant Center doesn’t have to be a complicated affair. In this T-Time video, Mark talks us through:

 - Why a Google Sheet isn’t necessarily the best solution to manage your product inventory in Merchant Center

-But that’s not all – he also answers some frequently asked questions about Google Merchant Center.
+But that’s not all – he also answers some frequently asked questions about Google Merchant Center, a great tool for ad management.

 How to create a feed in Google Shopping